LaurentMazare/ocaml-wasmtime/README.md

 ```

 Once the C library has been installed and the repo has been checked out, the
-examples can be rune with dune.
+examples can be run with dune.
 ```bash
 dune runtest
 ```